 - Marvie Hotel & Health: With a rooftop pool, restaurant, and beachside location, this is the top luxury hotel in Bacvice.
 It’s got everything you need in a resort including a bar, hot tub, and fitness centre.
 This is the perfect choice for couples, families, and solo travellers who want to stay just metres from the beach.

-✔ Best area to stay for families and beachgoers
+✔ Best district to stay in Split for families and beachgoers

 Bacvice is not the only beach in the city.
 Neighbouring Znjan also has its own shoreline.
 While Bacvice is known for its nightlife, Znjan is known for its family-friendly environment.